-Note: The text is shown in your currently selected color, and uses the latest font you have used.
+Note: The text is shown in your currently selected color, and uses the most recent font you have used.

 The Text Panel

-3 > increasing and decreasing the Font Size
+3 – Increasing or decreasing the Font Size up to 1000pt

-TIP: When you manually adjust the typeface, font size or the line height, it will reposition itself so that the first baseline will always stay in place.
+Pro Tip – When you manually adjust the typeface, font size, or the line-height, it will reposition itself so that the first baseline will always stay in place.

 Kerning, Tracking, Line Height

-In Vectornator, you can select the text you wish to alter and slide to adjust.
+To adjust the tracking properties of your text, select all of the text you wish to alter and use the Tracking (2) slider to adjust.

-TIP: Tracking involves adjusting the spacing throughout the entire word.
-Once you’ve determined the right spacing between each letter, Tracking can be used to change the spacing equally between every letter at once.
+Pro Tip – Tracking involves adjusting the spacing throughout the entire word.
+Once you’ve determined the right spacing between each letter, Tracking can be used to change the spacing equally between every letter simultaneously.

-With your finger or Pencil, simply slide the Vectornator Slider to adjust the value.
-See how the distance between lines decreases or increases depending on which way you use the slider.
+To change this setting, you can use your finger or a pencil on the Line Height slider to adjust the value.
+Observe how the distance between your lines of text decreases or increases depending on how adjust the slider.

-TIP: Line Height, or Lining, will give you more precision while creating text with several lines or paragraphs.
+Pro Tip – The Line Height feature will allow you more precision while creating text with several lines or paragraphs.

 Fit Bounds to Text Size

-With a simple tap of the Fit button, the bounding box will resize to that of your text.
-Being able to set the width of the bounding box will allow you to edit and move text precisely, and keep your document less messy.
+You can tap the Fit Bounds to Text Size button to resize the bounding box around your text.
+Once you've set your text to the correct size, it is the optimal moment to tap this button.
+It will allow you to edit and move your text precisely, and keep your document organized.